tencurse/neocities/src/logs/books/Babel.md

 This book was really long 😭 Maybe it was bad luck and bad timing because I’m also reading another [epically long book](/logs/books/the-traitor-baru-cormorant) and I only had time and attention for one.
 Really, it’s my fault for trying to multitask (multiread?) two long books at the same time.

-My one gripe though is that it took 60% of the way through for something interesting happened.
+My one gripe though is that it took 60% of the way through for something interesting to happen.
 That’s 300 pages out of 544 💀

 I might give this another try another time but right now… It’s a DNF for me.